Arca Swiss style plates and clamp cross reference (last updated 2013-04-11)

 4.5

-The classic, check vendors for contact.
+The classic.
 Clamp measures are from the 60mm and 84mm versions.
-Measurement shows sample variation
+Measurement shows sample variation.

 Benro/